ACTIVATE Protege

 Eligibility Requirements

-• Participants must live, work or study in LA County.
+• Live, work or study in LA County.

-• Participants must be 18 years or older to apply.
+• Be 18 years or older to apply.

 Meet Our